canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+##R1D99

+**Twitter:R1D99.Birthday for me!.
+More functional programming in JavaScript.
+Rewriting  Map, Concat and Filter at
+@microverseinc.Still, I believe I approved today a great capstone so far teaching my 7yo son flashing a led with Arduino UNO.  #Javascript #100DaysOfCode #prouddad

 ##R1D98

 **Twitter:R1D98.
 Finished Towers of Hanoi II for N disks @microverseinc.
 More JavaScript reading.
 Finished basic data structures and OOP introductions @freeCodeCamp.
 I feel grateful to have all this available time to focus on thanks to my family! #fullstack #Javascript #100DaysOfCode